will-olson/phase5-project/README.md

 - Session management is handled through Flask sessions.
 - The login status is reflected in the frontend, with logged-in users seeing a personalized greeting.

-#### Favorites System
-- Users can mark companies as favorites and view them on their profile page.
-- Favorite companies are fetched from the backend upon login.

 #### Career Assistant
 - The Career Assistant uses the OpenAI API to provide personalized career insights.
 - Users can ask questions regarding specific companies or general career guidance.
 - Users can ask for more detailed analysis applied across their favorite companies.
 - Users can customize their personalization inputs to impact the response tone, level of detail, formatting, and any focus areas.
-- Users can select from companies in the database and topics, regions, and reports from The World Bank to further guide response outputs.
+- Users can select from companies in the database along with topics, regions, and reports from The World Bank to further guide response outputs.

 #### Industry News
-- Displays the latest news related to industries and companies.
+- Displays the latest news by industry category for each company in the database.

 #### Company Management
-- Users can add new companies to the database, which are then displayed on the company pages.
+- Users can add new companies to the database, which are then displayed on the company page.
+Users can edit or delete existing companies.
+- Users can also favorite companies so that they are pulled onto their profile page along with any recent related news.

 #### Data Page
 The Data page provides users with more data to consider in their career planning and analyses including:

-- **Symbol Search**: Users can search for company trading symbols via an Alpha Vantage API.
+- **Symbol Search**: Future state, users could be able to search company trading symbols and source detailed financial metrics.
+Validated functionality will require an API upgrade.
 - **Topic Search**: Users can review key global topics from The World Bank.
 - **Region Search**: Users can search among key geographies provided by The World Bank to learn about capital cities and income levels.
 - **Report Search**: Users can query reports from The World Bank's Data Catalog to source more detailed, targeted data.